ztyyLV/barcode-reader-docs-mobile/programming/android/user-guide.md

     }
     ```

-3. Click **Sync Now**.
+3. Click **Sync Project with Gradle Files**.
 After the synchronization completes, the SDK is added to the project.

 4. Import the package in the file `MainActivity.java`